unknownrpa/Astra-docs/primo-studio/recording.md

 # Script recording

-To simplify scripting, Primo Studio has a feature for recording user actions.
+To simplify scripting, Astro Studio has a feature for recording user actions.
 The recording can be performed in two variants:

 * Web recording
 * Desktop recording